Table of content

 The key points to take away

-1. A digital sales funnel is a process that you need to establish in your business if you want it to grow.
-Without it, you will find it difficult to take firm control of your digital marketing and sales activities.
+1. A digital sales funnel is a process you must establish in your business if you want it to grow.
+Without it, you will find it challenging to take firm control of your digital marketing and sales activities.

 2. As digital sales funnels have evolved, they have become increasingly complex – mostly in response to the growing sophistication of online users.
-Nowadays, no matter on what channel you advertise, you need to give value first in the form of an ungated content (content that is distributed and shared freely with no signup required).
+Nowadays, no matter what channel you advertise, you need to give value first in the form of ungated content (content that you distribute and share freely with no signup required).

 3. The skills required to build funnels have evolved too.
 To run an effective funnel nowadays, you and your team need to have mastery over the following skills: